Lev Sosnovsky: Final years

 In 1934, following Rakovsky's capitulation, Sosnovsky decided that the completion of the First Five-year plan and the worsening international situation no longer justified his opposition to Stalin.
 He was permitted to return to Moscow, where his party membership was restored in 1935, and he was allowed to work as a journalist on the newspaper Izvestia, whose chief editor was Nikolai Bukharin Once again, he became one of the Soviet Union's most prominent journalists, who received a vast quantity of mail from people appealing to him to intercede for them and obtain justice.
 In September 1936, the head of the press department of the Central Committee, Boris Tal, visited the offices of Izvestia and sent a written report to Stalin and the other four secretaries of the Central Committee complaining that:

 Sosnovsky was arrested again on 23 October 1936, accused of being a member of a 'Trotskyist-terrorist' organisation.
 Either shortly before his arrest, or while he was in prison, he wrote a begging letter to Bukharin saying that he had been fired from the newspaper and was desperately short of money.
 Bukharin sent him a small sum.
 In January 1937, Bukharin was hauled in front of Stalin and other members of the Politburo, and Sosnovsky was produced as a witness to say that the money was intended to finance terrorism.

-Sosnovsky was sentenced to death in a secret trial on 3 July 1937, and shot the same day.
+Sosnovsky's name was on a death list signed on 15 May 1937 by Stalin, Molotov, Kaganovich, Voroshilov and Yezhov.
+He was sentenced to death in a secret trial on 3 July 1937, and shot the same day.

-Sosnovsky was partially 'rehabilitated' in July 1958, when the verdict on which he was sentenced to death was overturned, posthumously.The earlier charge, on which he had been exiled and imprisoned in the 1930s, was overturned in July 1993.
+Sosnovsky was partially 'rehabilitated' in July 1958, when the verdict on which he was sentenced to death was overturned, posthumously.
+The earlier charge, on which he had been exiled and imprisoned in the 1930s, was overturned in July 1993.